Crashing Waves vs. Rising Tides: Findings on AI Automation from Thousands of Worker Evaluations of Labor Market Tasks: Results

-Figure \ref{time_vs_success_histogram} displays the distribution of reported task durations.
-Observed tasks range from approximately 10 minutes to several days, with most tasks in our survey taking between 20 minutes and 10 hours for humans to complete.
+Figure \ref{fig:survey_overview} Panel (b) displays the distribution of reported task durations.
+Observed tasks range from less than one minute to over a week, with most tasks in our survey taking between 1 and 10 hours for humans to complete.

 \paragraph{Regression framework.} The key relationship we study is how LLM performance varies with task duration.
 Our main specification estimates the following logistic model: